cfengine/documentation/api/enterprise-api-examples/managing-users-and-roles.markdown

     }

-## Example: Updating an Existing User
+## Example: Updating an existing user

 Both internal and external users may be updated.
 When updating an external users, the API will essentially annotate metadata for the user, it will never